efskap/discord-notify/readme.md

 e.g. On Linux it can go in `~/.config/discord.token` or `/etc/xdg/discord.token`, and on Windows it should be `%UserProfile%\Local Settings\Application Data\discord.token`

-I've included the sound I use in the repo (and generated releases), and although it is not native to Discord, it appeals to my boomer mindset.

-**You can download the normal Discord notification sound from here**: https://discord.com/assets/dd920c06a01e5bb8b09678581e29d56f.mp3
+Built-in notification sounds can be selected through the system tray as well, but the chosen one is not saved as there's no mutable config yet.
+Custom sounds have to be passed on the command line because I haven't integrated a filepicker yet.